 You can launch the profile of a policy by selecting the policy in the policy list and then click on "Profile", or by clicking on the policy's name in a device profile.

 The policy profile contains all the information that you have specified in the policy definition.
-It also shows you which devices have been associated with this policy, and their compliance with the policy.
-An orange "X" tells you that a device is non-compliant.
-In order to find out the reason for non-compliance, you click on the device ID of the device in order to launch the device profile.
+It also shows you which devices have been associated with this policy, and their compliance or non-compliance with the policy.

 Note: For default policies that apply to all devices, only non-compliant devices are listed.